Residencies in New Orleans

 Overview

-At the Joan Mitchell Center in New Orleans, we offer artists dedicated time and space for the creative process through 6 or 14 week residencies.
+At the Joan Mitchell Center in New Orleans, we offer artists dedicated time and space for the creative process through residencies ranging from 6 to 14 weeks in length.
 Artists have opportunities to engage with arts professionals, partner arts organizations, and others in the community.

 Eligible artists must either be based in New Orleans (for the last five years) or native to New Orleans, or be a former grant recipient of the Joan Mitchell Foundation based anywhere in the United States.
 Former Artists-in-Residence of the Center are not eligible to apply, with the exception of the JMF Early Art Practitioners (EAP).